1.)

 Any positive designation or attribution, would implicitly restrict its totality, as is required by its infinity, comprising in itself all possibilities, which is necessarily 'the absolute totality'. [fn7]

-In Islam this is essential to grasp this principle and to live by it, for the Principle is God or Allah,
+In Islam it is essential to grasp this principle and to live by it, for the Principle is God or Allah,

 from which everything is derived.
-So the Muslim is he (or she) who expresses this 1st principle and reality by witnessing that:
+So the Muslim is he (or she) who expresses this 1st principle and reality by witnessing in his/ her life that:

 *There is no God but the one God, and